graymind123/Telegram.Bot.Examples/Telegram.Bot.Examples.WebHook/README.md

 ```

 Telegram API only supports the ports 443, 80, 88 or 8443.
 Feel free to change the port in the config of the project.
+To do this, you can go to Properties/launchSettings.json and change port number in iisSettings>iisExpress>applicationUrl.

 ### Set Webhook

 From ngrok you get an URL to your local server.
 It’s important to use the `https` one.
-You can manually set webhook with  [setWebhook](https://core.telegram.org/bots/api#setwebhook) API call, providing this URL as form-data (key: url, value: `https://yoursubdomain.ngrok.io/api/update`).
+You can manually set webhook with  [setWebhook](https://core.telegram.org/bots/api#setwebhook) API call, providing this URL as form-data (key: url, value: `https://yoursubdomain.ngrok.io/bot/update`).

 ### Run Bot